stran12/neopg/README.md

 ### Navigating Results

-Results open in a new tab with a grid display:
+Results open in a new buffer with a grid display:

 ```
 | id | name    | email              |